 The bottom line to everything I discussed here is the strategy.
 Everything that I do works because of the strategy that underlies it.
 I am not throwing things out there.
 I notice with so many small business owners when they put content or marketing out there, it is pretty random.
 Randomness doesn’t work.
 You need to be strategically watching and planning.

 Angie Segal is a business coach for ActionCOACH.
-Learn more about her business coaching services, like her on Facebook, or learn more about networking at Original Tuesdays.
-Angie is based out of Silver Spring, Maryland and helps businesses throughout the DC metro area, focusing on Bethesda, Rockville and lower Montgomery County.
+Angie is based out of Silver Spring, Maryland, and helps businesses throughout the DC metro area, focusing on Bethesda, Rockville, and lower Montgomery County.